How to wait for all map tiles to load before screenshot

 Advanced WebGL Rendering Validation

 Even after tile payloads arrive, the GPU must compile shaders, allocate textures, and flush the frame buffer.
 WebGL operates asynchronously relative to the JavaScript main thread, meaning gl.drawElements() calls return immediately while the GPU processes commands in parallel.
-To guarantee visual completeness, synchronization must extend into the rendering pipeline.
+Synchronization must extend into the rendering pipeline.

-Modern mapping libraries like MapLibre GL JS and OpenLayers provide render or frame events that fire after each GPU draw cycle.
-By chaining a requestAnimationFrame callback immediately after the idle event, you ensure the compositor has completed the final pass.
+Modern mapping libraries like MapLibre GL JS and OpenLayers fire render or frame events after each GPU draw cycle.
+Chain a requestAnimationFrame callback immediately after the idle event to ensure the compositor has completed the final pass.
 Reference the official MapLibre idle event documentation for precise event sequencing.
-Additionally, avoid relying on setTimeout for GPU synchronization; instead, use a render-complete promise:
+Use a render-complete promise rather than relying on setTimeout for GPU synchronization:

 function waitForRenderComplete(map) {